op-rs/maili/book/src/glossary.md

 # Glossary

-*This document contains definitions for terms used throughout the op-alloy book.*
+*This document contains definitions for terms used throughout the maili book.*